 Spider veins are not varicose veins.
 Don’t get confused.
 Spider veins are just due to hormonal changes during pregnancy and will just fade after the baby is born.

 Varicose veins can sometimes be painful, but some experience no discomfort from them.
 These are said to be hereditary in nature.
 So if your mom had them during her pregnancy, then it is most likely that you will have them, too.

 Always remember that the best way to prevent varicose veins is to avoid prolonged periods of sitting or standing.
-You can use support hose and to have your foot elevated several times a day.
+You can use support hose and have your feet elevated several times a day.

-Progesterone also relaxes the valve that is responsible for back flows of gastric acid, causing the acid to back up, giving that unpleasant and burning sensation or what is commonly known as heartburn.
+Progesterone also relaxes the valve that is responsible for backflows of gastric acid, causing the acid to back up, giving that unpleasant and burning sensation or what is commonly known as heartburn.
 If you experience this at night, talk to your midwife.
-If is absolutely horrible to wake up at night because of stomach acid coming up.
-At there is medication available even for pregnant women.
+It is absolutely horrible to wake up at night because of stomach acid coming up.
+There is medication available even for pregnant women.

 My active little baby now kicks me in the ribs.
 Ouch!

-Now what's it like for you to be 29 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 29 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!